jbolns/cyclistic_trilogy/README.md

 * **Power BI is the sure thing.** What can I say.
 It felt like driving a Toyota.
 The thing will take you where you need to go.
 Filters felt very easy to use, too.
 * **MicroStrategy is powerful!.** MicroStrategy is perhaps not the best choice for analysts working on many different and relatively-small ad-hoc topics.
 The learning curve is significant.
 That said, the thing flew through the full dataset like it was eating candy!
 I don't think I even have a dataset as big as one would need to really give MicroStrategy a run for its money.

-It was also nice to see findings across tracks converge despite having taken slightly different approaches across tracks.
-The alignment between findings across tracks demonstrates there is no one single best approach to data analysis.
+It was also nice to see findings across tracks converge despite having taken slightly different approaches in each track.
+It is a nice way to remind myself that there is no single best approach to data analysis.

 ## Conclusions
 Tools are just tools.
 Making the most from them is enjoyable.
 It may also be the appropriate thing to do, but I'll leave that for others to decide.